coreos/coreos-vagrant/README.md

 [coreos-cloudinit]: https://github.com/coreos/coreos-cloudinit

+#### Configuration

+The Vagrantfile will parse a `config.rb` file containing a set of options used to configure your CoreOS cluster.
+See `config.rb.sample` for more information.

 ## Cluster Setup

-Launching a CoreOS cluster on Vagrant is as simple as setting a `NUM_INSTANCES` environment variable to 3 (or more!), and running `vagrant up`.
+Launching a CoreOS cluster on Vagrant is as simple as configuring `$num_instances` in a `config.rb` file to 3 (or more!) and running `vagrant up`.
-If running more than 1 instance, the `NUM_INSTANCES` value must always be set for `vagrant ssh` to function properly.
 Make sure you provide a fresh discovery URL in your `user-data` if you wish to bootstrap etcd in your cluster.

 ## New Box Versions